Free yourself from managing investments, continue receiving income, and support Saint Elizabeth University

 A Charitable Remainder Unitrust will likely help you achieve your goals.
 The trust is tax-exempt, so all investment transactions within the trust are free from taxes.
 Also, no taxes are due, when you transfer appreciated assets into the trust.
 You will receive a generous income tax charitable deduction for a portion of the value of the assets you transfer.
 You name the individuals who will receive income from the trust, typically you, your spouse, or other loved ones.
 Payments can last for life or for up to 20 years.
 You also name the charities who will receive any remaining assets when the trust terminates.
 In many cases, you will receive more income than you are currently getting from your investments.

-How a charitable remainder unitrust will work for you - and College of Saint Elizabeth
+How a charitable remainder unitrust will work for you - and Saint Elizabeth University

 - A trust agreement is prepared that meets IRS requirements for the trust to be tax-exempt.